transdigiware/blockchain/vscode-extension.md

 4. Select **1 Org template (1 CA, 1 peer, 1 channel)**.
 Alternatively, if you want a larger network or have generated a **Private Data Contract** then select **2 Org template (2 CAs, 2 peers, 1 channel)**.
 5. Select **V2_0** when asked to choose the channel capability version to use for the network.
 Alternatively, if you wish to have v1 channel capabilities select the other option.

-This will then take a few minutes to create a local Fabric network including the environment, gateways and wallets.
+This will then take a few minutes to create a local Fabric network including the environment, gateways, and wallets.

 #### Stopping, restarting, tearing down and deleting a preconfigured network
 {: #develop-vscode-stop-Fabric-runtime}